 Horrific accidents cause catastrophic injuries such as paralysis, brain damage, and other life-changing injuries that can devastate a family’s financial well-being.
 When injuries like that happen, it is in the best interest of the patient and the family to promptly arrange for a consultation with a West Palm Beach catastrophic injury lawyer.
-Distinguished personal injury lawyers will handle a catastrophic injury case on a contingency basis, in which the attorney’s fee is taken from the monetary award when the case wins, but the lawyer does not charge a fee if the case is lost.
+Distinguished personal injury lawyers from Kogan & DiSalvo will handle a catastrophic injury case on a contingency basis, in which the attorney’s fee is taken from the monetary award when the case wins, but the lawyer does not charge a fee if the case is lost.

 Florida law defines a catastrophic injury as a “permanent impairment” that prevents a person from performing productively, keeping them from gainful employment.
 Spinal cord and nerve injuries rob the patient of strength, sensation, and control of body functions below the point where the injury occurred and can cause paralysis.
 Traumatic brain injuries can also cause severe symptoms, including abrupt and significant changes in personality.